-Ecopoetry Workshop is a movable residency and workshop program dealing with the ecopoetical themes and practice.
+Ecopoetics Workshop is a movable residency and workshop program dealing with ecopoetical themes and practice.

-NAHR Ecopoetics Workshops was an opportunity to bring existent work and thinking about ecopoetics into a vibrant locality wherein poets, artists, system designers, architects, and biologists have been thinking about the relationship between humans and nature for centuries.
+Ecopoetics Workshop is an opportunity to bring existent work and thinking about ecopoetics into vibrant localities wherein poets, artists, system designers, architects, and biologists have been thinking about the relationship between humans and nature for centuries.

 The next Ecopoetics Workshop will take place in the Taleggio Valley, Italy in July 2023.

 The Taleggio Valley is famous for its cheese, which is traditionally made by hand from cows grazing in its hilly pastures.
 The style of this cheese evolved to withstand the time it took to transport it from the Valley along the winding paths of the river Enna to market in the Brembana Valley, and Bergamo further afield.
 In recent years, however, the global nature of the food industry has dictated that most Taleggio cheese is made outside of the Valley.